Flight from the Millions

-Flight from the Millions (Danish:Flugten fra millionerne) is a 1934 Danish comedy film directed by Pál Fejös and starring Inga Arvad, Erling Schroeder and Tudlik Johansen.
+Flight from the Millions (Danish: Flugten fra millionerne) is a 1934 Danish comedy film directed and written by Pál Fejös and starring Inga Arvad, Erling Schroeder and Tudlik Johansen.
 It was one of three films made in Denmark by the Hungarian director Fejös along with Prisoner Number One and The Golden Smile.
 It was made by Nordisk Film, the largest Danish studio.
 The film's sets were designed by the art director Heinz Fenchel.